How to manage feature flags in ASP.NET Core apps with Azure?

 OneNote is a one-way journey.
 Once you start using it, there is no turning back.
-It’s also a component of many collaboration scenarios such as Team Site, Groups, Teams, Skype.
+It’s also a component of many collaboration scenarios such as Team Site, Groups, Teams, and Skype.
 At Predica we use OneNote for virtually every case.

 When it comes to managing tasks there is a simple process.
 You can tag your notes with a “To Do” tag.
-It’s the simplest, easiest and quickest way of working on a task list.
+It’s the simplest, easiest, and quickest way of working on a task list.

 You will probably ask if it’s possible to assign a OneNote task to a specific person.
 Yes, it is!
 This task will appear in that person’s Outlook task list.
 When they complete it in Outlook, the update will be synchronized with OneNote!